will-bainbridge/ISITEK/README.markdown

 INSTALLATION
 ------------

-Use the install script in the third party directory to obtain and build the necessary linear algebra packages, GotoBLAS and UMFPACK
+Use the install script in the third party directory to obtain and build the necessary linear algebra packages, OpenBLAS and UMFPACK

 	cd thirdparty
 	./install.sh